-We remark that Theorem A for the case where $f$ is a $\mathcal{C}^{1+\alpha}$ diffeomorphism was obtained in a recent work by De Carvalho, Koropecki and the last author, in an yet unfinished pre-print.
+We remark that Theorem A for the case where $f$ is a $\mathcal{C}^{1+\alpha}$ diffeomorphism was announced by De Carvalho, Koropecki and the second author, in an unfinished pre-print.
 That work relied on Pesin's theory and the work of Addas-Zanata in \cite{addas14grilla}, and the main structure of the proof is similar to ours.
-There are some technical difficulties that appear in the proof since we are working with no regularity, particularly in showing the existence of dense horseshoes, but the most crucial point is the proof of the Theorem \ref{PropC:maximumdiameter} below.
+There are some technical difficulties that appear in {our} proof since we are working with {$\mathcal{C}^0$} regularity, particularly in showing the existence of dense horseshoes, but the most crucial point is the proof of Theorem \ref{PropC:maximumdiameter} below.
 In any case, we outline here every step so that the work is self-contained.